ibm-cloud-docs/containers/getting-started.md

 {: note}

 **What compute host infrastructure does the service offer?** </br>
-With {{site.data.keyword.containerlong_notm}}, you can create your cluster of compute hosts on classic {{site.data.keyword.cloud_notm}} infrastructure., or VPC on Classic infrastructure.
+With {{site.data.keyword.containerlong_notm}}, you can create your cluster of compute hosts on classic {{site.data.keyword.cloud_notm}} infrastructure., or VPC Gen 1 compute infrastructure.

 [Classic clusters](#clusters_gs) are created on your choice of virtual or bare metal worker nodes that are connected to VLANs.
 If you require additional local disks, you can also choose one of the bare metal flavors that are designed for software-defined storage solutions, such as Portworx.
 Depending on the level of hardware isolation that you need, virtual worker nodes can be set up as shared or dedicated nodes, whereas bare metal machines are always set up as dedicated nodes.

-[VPC on Classic clusters](#vpc-classic-gs) are created in your own Virtual Private Cloud that gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
+[VPC clusters](#vpc-classic-gs) are created in your own Virtual Private Cloud that gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
 You use security groups as your virtual firewalls for instance-level protection, and network access control lists to protect the subnets that your worker nodes are connected to.
-VPC on Classic clusters can be provisioned on shared virtual infrastructure only.
+VPC clusters can be provisioned on shared virtual infrastructure only.

 For more information, see [Overview of Classic and VPC infrastructure providers](/docs/containers?topic=containers-infrastructure_providers).